Every Day AfterBy Laura Golden

 While Lizzie waits, she finds comfort writing in her journal.
 As time passes, she can only picture her daddy’s face by opening her locket.
 If others can get by, why did her daddy leave?
 If he doesn’t return, how can she overcome the same obstacles that drove him away?

-I loved, loved, loved Every Day After by Laura Golden.
+I loved Every Day After by Laura Golden.
 I love it not because the characters are oh-so-perfect.
 I love it because the characters are oh-so-human.
 Our heroine, Lizzie Hawkins, is flawed but lovable.
 Every Day After is her coming-of-age story, and it’s a great one.

 Every Day After is set in the early 1930s.
 Lizzie’s father recently abandoned his family because he knew that they were about to lose their house.
 In addition, her mother has not been the same since he left.
 She has checked out mentally and emotionally.
 She has lost touch with reality.